marcuevasb/MultilayerEcoNet/README.md

 # Nestedness

-`NODF_WNODF` contains all the necessary material to reproduce NODF and WNODF results from the main text using fortran90 using the resource-function matrix $\mathbf{P}$ of the paper generated in `FullCode.ipynb`.
+`NODF_WNODF` contains all the necessary material to reproduce NODF and WNODF results and null models from the main text using fortran90 using the resource-function matrix $\mathbf{P}$ of the paper generated in `FullCode.ipynb`.

 For NODF: